March 2025 - Diary of a Revenue Engineer

 I think I put it best when I finally categorised myself correctly in conversation with a colleague.
 I called myself a “Cynical Optimist” and that sums me up well.

-I really do believe that people have an almost limitless capability to do good in this world.
-But I also believe we’re idiots who can’t be bothered.
+I really do believe that people have an almost limitless capacity to do good in this world.
+But we’re also overworked, overwhelmed and burnt out.
+It’s no wonder we’re not feeling inspired to change the world!

 Thanks for reading, stay happy, healthy and well!